How To Feel Safe In Uncertainty

 By far scarier is the unknown, the unspoken, the invisible.
 The moment you give something a name the power it has over you subsides and the fear dissolves just a little.
 Many people, for example, dread going to the doctor because they’re scared they’ll be diagnosed with cancer.
 Yet, when they eventually go and get a diagnosis, they feel relief, not dread, even when they do have cancer.
 When you know the devil you’re dealing with you can come up with strategies and practical action plans.
 Not knowing leaves you with doubt and doubt is always worse than knowing.

 My Worst Nightmare is a game intended to create a safe space where everyone can express their fears without judgment.
 In this game, each person gets the opportunity to voice an exaggerated version of their worst nightmare.
 Find someone you trust and can be vulnerable with, or play it with your entire team, giving each person a chance to share what they fear the worst case might be.
-Try to add something incredible or crazy to inject some laughter as it is possible that it might become a dark vortex of doom when it’s too realistic or real.
+Try to add something incredible or outlandish to inject some laughter as it might become a dark vortex of doom when it’s too realistic or real.
 But even if this is the case it is an improvement on not speaking about it at all.
 At least now you know what you’re dealing with and that means you’re able to move into a more desirable direction.
 Not giving it a name makes it an invisible enemy.

 The best antidote to fear is to educate yourself.
 Find out as much as you can about the subject and make sure you get as many diverse opinions as possible.
 Learn about the nature of viruses and the benefits and disadvantages of vaccines.
 Study ways to boost your immune system and read about opinions about the virus without judging anyone as wrong.